mustafaausama/hand-pose-prediction/README.md

 viewpoint invariant 3D human pose estimation,” in Proc.
 Eur.
 Conf.
 Comput.
 Vis., 2016, pp. 160–177

-The strategies in these papers are implemented to implement real time hand pose estimation.
+The strategies in these papers are implemented to implemented .

 ABSTRACT: